mozilla/fx-private-relay/docs/translations.md

 This synchronization strategy works best for Relay.
 It balances up-to-date translation changes against the complexity of submodules.
 There are other strategies.
 Some projects allow Pontoon to write to their code repository.
 This clutters commit history with translations.
-It also runs continuous integration tests for each translation.
+It also runs continuous integration tests for each translation update.
 Other projects keep a copy of translations and sync them when needed.
 This requires manual work, documentation, and discipline.
 It often falls to a single engineer, and is not done when they are busy or out of office.

 Translations for Relay, and many projects at Mozilla, use the [Fluent format][fluent].
 The ["en" bundle][relay-l10n-en] (American / generic English) has the source translations.
 Developers split the translations into functional areas, such as [faq.ftl][] for the [FAQ page][].
 The other language bundles are translations of the `"en"` bundle, coordinated in Pontoon.
-The continuous integration process creates Docker images that include the translations.
+Relay's continuous testing creates Docker images that include the translations.
 The [Django back end][ftl-bundles] uses select Fluent files.
 The front end uses translations embedded into the JavaScript during Docker image creation.